Restricted developments in partizan misere game theory: Invertibility

 In the example from partizan kayles, the actual conjugates of $\{0 | \cdot\}$ and $\{1 | 0\}$ do not even belong to the universe.
 In \cite{Milley2013} it was conjectured that being closed under conjugation would prevent such occurrences of non-conjugal invertibility; however, a counterexample can be seen in Appendix 6 of \cite{PlambS2008}, for a subset of impartial games.

-This leads us to a pressing open question in mis\`ere theory: in what universes $\mathcal{U}$ do we have $G+H\equiv 0$ (mod $\mathcal{U}$) only if $H\equiv \overline{G}$ (mod $\mathcal{U}$)?
-In-progress research \cite{perscomm} suggests that this property holds for the set $\mathcal{D}$ of dicot games as well as the superset $\mathcal{E}$ of dead-ending games, which further supports the proposition that $\mathcal{E}$ is a `nice' universe for mis\`ere play.
+This leads us to a pressing open question in mis\`ere theory: in what universes $\mathcal{U}$ do we have no non-conjugate inverses, so that $G+H\equiv 0$ (mod $\mathcal{U}$) only if $H\equiv \overline{G}$ (mod $\mathcal{U}$)?
+In-progress research suggests that adapting the proof of a similar result on scoring games \cite{LarssonNPS} can prove that no non-conjugate inverses occur in dicot games, dead-ending games, or any universe that is parental, dense, and amenable to a type of `replacement' reversibility through ends, as discussed in the next section.